Have you ever made a modification on your website to immediately regret the decision?

 When it’s time to add or remove plugins, switch themes, add custom codes, or make any kind of significant changes on your WordPress website, it’s best done on the staging website.

 Staging environments (sometimes called testing environment) can also be used to troubleshoot problems.
-An issue found on your original website (also often known as the live site) will be present on your staging site because it’s a replica after all.
+An issue found on your original website (also often known as the production environment) will be present on your staging site because it’s a replica after all.

 Deactivating a few plugins or switching themes are few common ways of troubleshooting issues.
-When you do these things on your live website, you are exposing yourself to greater risks.
+When you do these things on your production website, you are exposing yourself to greater risks.

 Having a staging site is a great way of tracking down issues but without the risk of breaking your website or putting it in maintenance mode.